 Engaged employees adopt their organization’s vision, values, and purpose and become passionate contributors to its success.

-Before the start of lockdown and remote work related to the COVID-19 pandemic, research showed that employee engagement in the U.S. was on the rise and active disengagement was at a new low.
-A McKinsey & Company study done a couple months ago, just as some organizations were starting to call employees back to work, reflects similar good news.
+Before the start of the lockdown and remote work related to the COVID-19 pandemic, research showed that employee engagement in the U.S. rose and active disengagement was at a new low.
+A McKinsey & Company study done a couple of months ago, just as some organizations were starting to call employees back to work, reflects similar good news.
 The study found that employees working remotely were more engaged and had a stronger sense of well-being.

 As they move forward, companies find themselves having to adapt to a changed workforce and workplace, one where employee engagement may take on new meaning and require new approaches.
 In this piece, we’ll talk about the signs to look for that employees are becoming disengaged, how your organization can improve employee engagement, and how employee engagement initiatives, including gamification, can help you meet these challenges.